DePayFi/public-documentation/docs/payments/integrations/link.md

 #### Fiat Currency

-If you choose to denominate your product in a fiat-currency, you will need to enter the price for the procuct in the selected fiat-currency.
+If you choose to denominate your product in a fiat-currency, you will need to enter the price for the product in the selected fiat-currency.
 Real-time conversion rates are calculated the moment a customer visits the link in order to pay for the product.

 **Example**